mirmorsai/flower-market/README.md

 # 🌸 Taugel - Always Fresh Flowers Website

-Welcome to the **Taugel** website project!
+Welcome to the "Taugel" website project!
 This is an e-commerce site for selling fresh flowers and plants, built as part of an assignment (Assignment-002).
 The website showcases a variety of floral products with a modern, responsive design.

 ## 📋 Project Overview